Low-noise amplifier: Design considerations

 A good LNA has a low NF (e.g. 1 dB), enough gain to boost the signal (e.g. 10 dB) and a large enough inter-modulation and compression point (IP3 and P1dB) to do the work required of it.
 Further specifications are the LNA's operating bandwidth, gain flatness, stability, input and output voltage standing wave ratio (VSWR).

 For low noise, a high amplification is required for the amplifier in the first stage.
 Therefore, junction field-effect transistors (JFETs) and high-electron-mobility transistors (HEMTs) are often used.
-They are driven in a high-current regime, which is not energy-efficient, but reduces the relative amount of shot noise.
+They are driven in a high-current regime, which is not energy-efficient but reduces the relative amount of shot noise.
 It also requires input and output impedance matching circuits for narrow-band circuits to enhance the gain (see Gain-bandwidth product).

 Gain

 Amplifiers need a device to provide gain.
 In the 1940s, that device was a vacuum tube, but now it is usually a transistor.
 The transistor may be one of many varieties of bipolar transistors or field-effect transistors.
 Other devices producing gain, such as tunnel diodes, may be used.

 Broadly speaking, two categories of transistor models are used in LNA design: Small-signal models use quasi-linear models of noise and large-signal models consider non-linear mixing.

 The amount of gain applied is often a compromise.
-On one hand, high gain makes weak signals strong.
-On the other hand, high gain means higher level signals, and such high level signals with high gain may exceed the amplifier's dynamic range or cause other types of noise such as harmonic distortion or nonlinear mixing.
+On the one hand, high gain makes weak signals strong.
+On the other hand, high gain means higher-level signals, and such high-level signals with high gain may exceed the amplifier's dynamic range or cause other types of noise such as harmonic distortion or nonlinear mixing.